Schachte/AMEX-Node-Telepresence/README.md

-Node Version of AMEX Telepresence Robots Capstone
+Node Version of AMEX Telepresence Robots

 #Node and Mongo<br>
 Make sure node is installed as well as MongoDB